Simplicity buried in Abstractions

 | dp | Data Parallel | Batch (B) |

-Reading the “Local Shape”
+The “Local Shape”

 You will frequently see this specific shape entering and exiting the major blocks: